-25.9 Camp attendance
+26.9 Camp attendance

-- (i) Attending a school camp is an integral component of a school teacher's role in a school. - (ii) A school teacher may apply in writing to the Principal to undertake alternative duties instead of attending a camp.
+- (i) Attending a school camp is an integral component of a school teacher's role in a school - (ii) A school teacher may apply in writing to the Principal to undertake alternative duties instead of attending a camp.
 The application must state the reason for requesting alternative duties.
-The assignment of alternative duties is at the Principal's discretion. - (iii) A school teacher, other than a school teacher who has a lighter loading to compensate for school camps who is required to attend a camp for four or more consecutive nights or who is required to attend a school camp over a weekend will be granted one day in lieu.
-The day in lieu will be taken at a mutually agreed time, after considering the operational requirements of the school. - (iv) A school teacher, who is required to attend a school camp on a public holiday, will be granted a day as a substitute public holiday.
-The substitute public holiday will be taken at a mutually agreed time, after considering the operational requirements of the school. - (v) A school teacher, who is required to supply and carry food for personal consumption during a non-catered school camp, will be reimbursed up to \$25.00 per day on producing receipts for actual food expenses incurred.
+The assignment of alternative duties is at the Principal's discretion. - (iii) From January 2025, a school teacher, other than a school teacher who has a lighter loading to compensate for school camps, who is required to attend a school camp is entitled to a camp allowance of \$150 for each night that the school teacher is required to attend the camp, excluding an overseas trip. - (iv) A school teacher, who is required to attend a school camp on a public holiday, will be granted a day as a substitute public holiday.
+The substitute public holiday will be taken at a mutually agreed time, after considering the operational requirements of the school, in accordance with cl.28 of the Award. - (v) A school teacher, who is required to supply and carry food for personal consumption during a non-catered school camp, will be reimbursed up to \$25.00 per day on producing receipts for actual food expenses incurred.
 The reimbursement for part of one day will be calculated pro rata of three meals per day.